 Chief characters in Britain's Brexit saga

-- It was a surge in support for UKIP in the first half of the last decade that helped push then-prime minister David Cameron into calling the 2016 vote.
+- Prime minister for six years from 2010, David Cameron called the vote on EU membership and led the so-called "Remain" campaign.

-LONDON: Here are some of the key figures who have played pivotal roles in Britain's drawn-out Brexit saga, from the 2016 referendum on European Union membership to its definitive departure on Thursday.
+LONDON: Here are some of the key figures who have played pivotal roles in Britain's drawn-out Brexit saga, from the 2016 referendum on European Union membership to its eventual departure from the single market and customs union.

 Nigel Farage